MeSoftHorny/WTRTI/docs/docs/features.md

 Click on the OK button.
 This is it.
 Go to Test Flight for testing!

+!!! note
+    Multiple conditions are checked from top to bottom.
+    Only the **last** matched condition will be triggered.

+!!! tip
+    **"min:sec"** indicators are set in seconds.

 !!! tip
     For sound alerts, it's recommended that you use a 'relative paths' for audio files by selecting them from the WTRTI root directory, e.g. **Sounds** folder.
     This makes the profile more portable, so you can share it with others.